-Two assessments will be carried out to calculate the performance of the Providing Unit. extent of the difference between the Expected FFR and Achieved FFR which The product of these assessments will determine how the Performance Incident Scaling Factor (Q_i) will be applied to the Providing Unit for the Performance Incident.
+Two assessments will be carried out to calculate the extent of the difference between the Expected FFR and Achieved FFR which will determine how the Performance Incident Scaling Factor (Q_i) will be applied to the Providing Unit for the Performance Incident.

 The first assessment determines the Expected FFR at a point in time corresponding to the Providing Unit's contract response time compared to the Achieved FFR.
-The Expected FFR is then determined for each sample point during the FFR Period and compared compares that to the Achieved FFR for each sample point.
+The Expected FFR is then determined for each sample point during the FFR Period and compared to the Achieved FFR.
 If the Achieved FFR is less than the Expected FFR, the deficit is summated for all the sample points and an average deficit produced.